mhdemo/work_sample_3/README.md

 The data used for this analysis contains a wide range of information of information pertaining to F1 races from 1950 through 2017.
 The data is currently separated into various tables.
-Part of this excerise will require me to verify the accuracy of the data and combine the tables into a more easy to interpret format.
+Part of this exercise will require me to verify the accuracy of the data and combine the tables into a more easy to interpret format.
 The data used for this analysis can be found at the following Kaggle link. <br> [F1 Race